 "That was not something I knew about in advance," Howey told TODAY about the emotional scene.
 "There was a different plan in mind, and then I had a meeting with the creator and showrunner, Sarah and Deb.
 We sat down and they told us Georgia’s character arc and my mind was just blown.
 I did not know how or if I would be able to justify this or pull it off."

-Ultimately, Georgia didn't.
-When she's on Cloud 9 at her wedding to Paul (you remember the blue Ginny & Georgia wedding dress, right?) authorities came in and shut the party down by taking Georgia away in handcuffs for the murder of Tom Fuller.
+Later, when she's on Cloud 9 at her wedding to Paul (you remember the stunning Ginny & Georgia wedding dress, right?) authorities came in and shut the party down by taking Georgia away in handcuffs for the murder of Tom Fuller.

-While Austin is supposedly the only witness, he confessed after Georgia was arrested that he didn't tell anyone about his mother's crime.
+While Austin is supposedly the only witness, after Georgia is arrested, he reveals that he didn't tell anyone about his mother's crime.
 But if he didn't, who did?
 How was Georgia's act uncovered?

-Yes, the list of people Georgia killed spiked in the second season, but this act was not done in order to protect her kids; it was the first murder she committed to help another family.
-But unsurprisingly, outsiders might not be thrilled with Georgia determining life and death.
+The list of people Georgia killed spiked in the second season—but this time around, the act was a little different, in that it wasn't done in order to protect her kids.
+It was the first murder she committed to help another family.
+But unsurprisingly, outsiders might (understandably) not be thrilled with Georgia determining life and death herself, especially when it comes to Tom from Ginny & Georgia's case.

 Before we learn how it will all unfold, and if there will be justice for Tom, we'll have to wait for Ginny & Georgia season 3 to get the green light.
 Fingers crossed!